Afghan SIV Application Process Explained step-by-step

 - 2 passport size pictures for each person.
 Read photo requirements here.

-- Afghanistan, Pakistan, India, Iran police certificates are not required unless specifically requested by the embassy.
-For more information about police certificate, visit: Reciprocity and Civil Documents by Country
+- For more information about police certificate and other civil documents, visit: Reciprocity and Civil Documents by Country

 *Please pay attention and read your visa appointment letter carefully, as your case might require additional documents than those listed above.